Kotlin/kotlinx.coroutines/ui/coroutines-guide-ui.md

 }
 ```

-Every coroutine launched from within a `MainActivity` will have its job as a parent and will be cancelled if
+Every coroutine launched from within a `MainActivity` has its job as a parent and is immediately cancelled when
 activity is destroyed.

 To propagate activity scope to its views and presenters, one can use [currentScope] builder which captures current